 From conversations with today’s most talented creators, to one-on-one mentor sessions with experts, the SXSW Film Conference brings together the best and the brightest from all spectrums of the film industry into one vibrant community.

 Sessions for the 2016 Film Conference run March 11 – 15, 2016 and you must register for a SXSW Film, Gold or Platinum badge to attend.
-Speaking proposals for the 2016 Film Conference are now closed, but community PanelPicker® voting occurs between August 10 – September 4, 2015.
+The entering and voting period for PanelPicker proposals is now closed.
+Stay tuned this fall for more Film Conference announcements.

 Additionally, the Film Conference is enhanced by SXSW Convergence programming, which exists at the intersection of Music, Film and Interactive.
 Programming described as Convergence is accessible to more than one type of badge and provides a bonus learning & networking opportunity that can only be found at SXSW.